Big Island "Mac Nut" Wild Boar

-Throughout the island chain these animals have become invasive species that destroy native plants, crop, and encourage the spread of avian bird flu.
+Throughout the island chain these animals have become invasive species that destroy native plants, crop, and encourage the spread of avian bird flu due to increase of mud puddles which breed mosquitos.
 With populations estimated in the thousands, these animals are an extremely sustainable resource that requires population control.

 On the Big Island, the Macadamia Nut farms have resident wild pigs that feed off the fatty fallen nuts and surrounding grasses and forage, making the flavor of their meat sweet, nutty, and complex.
 Kulana foods has a team of trapper that select animals based on their location and diet, providing a wild boar that is very mild in flavor and full of fat, much different from boar from other areas of the state.